DesktopMan/simple-csv/README.md

 ## Usage

 Put the files from the _include_ directory in your project and include _simple_csv.hpp_.
-See below for a basic code example.
+See below for basic usage examples.

 ## Dependencies